 - In August 2021 the Bank Loan was increased and extended to June 2024. - In June 2023 a further extension was provided, with the maturity date now 30 June 2026.
-There are no break fees applicable should the Property be sold and the Bank Loan repaid and terminated early. - As at 31 December 2023 the drawn balance was \$125,439,000.
+There are no break fees applicable should the Property be sold and the Bank Loan repaid and terminated early. - As at 30 June 2024 the drawn balance was \$127,039,000.

-In 2021, the lease to the major tenant, Energex, was extended for a further 5 years, from August 2025 to August 2030 (with two further option periods of five years and three years respectively).
-Under the lease extension, the Trust provided the tenant with a lease incentive of \$42.77m which the tenant elected to take in the form of a rent-free period from November 2021 to February 2024.
-The incentive is fully funded by a combination of a \$31.0m increase in the Trust's loan facility and cash reserves of the Trust.
-The lease extension resulted in the valuation of the investment property increasing from \$281,000,000 (30 June 2021) to \$316,000,000 (30 September 2021).
+In 2021, the lease to the major tenant, Energy Queensland Limited, was extended for a further 5 years, from August 2025 to August 2030 (with two further option periods of five years and three years respectively).
+Under the lease extension, the Trust provided the tenant with a lease incentive of \$42.77million which the tenant elected to take in the form of a rent-free period from November 2021 to January 2024.
+The incentive was fully funded by a combination of a \$27.789million drawdown from the Trust's loan facility under the Bank Loan and the balance from cash reserves of the Trust.
+The obligations under the lease incentive were completed in January 2024, and the tenant's obligation to pay rent re-commenced.